Thursday, September 21, 2023

 Share

 California-based restaurant The Plot grows its own herbs and vegetables — and you can too.
-Here’s how to grow your own food at home.
+Here’s how they recommend growing your own food at home.

 Even the building itself is sustainable — its exterior features reclaimed wood paneling.
 But nestled on a lot around the back of the restaurant is arguably one of its most innovative sustainable initiatives: a regenerative garden.